 There are ongoing challenges being faced around the use of many of the parks’ amenity facilities and enlivenment activities.
 The Workman site teams are working hard to find innovative ways to provide these facilities and maintain a sense of community among occupiers.

-Retail and Leisure
+Retail and Leisure falls, but just slightly

 Clients are continuing to agree concessions which include monthly payments and deferred rent payments, typically for periods of six to 12 months.
 Many landlords have taken the opportunity to re-gear leases and with this, collection times have been extended whilst negotiations are ongoing.